 Director Luc Besson stated in an interview that the film's theme was an important one.
 He wanted viewers to reach the point where Leeloo asks that question and actually agree with her.
 Presumably not into despondency but in order for them to share Korben's response that we are worth saving because of the "sparkle" of divine light within us.
 This love is the source of our saviour.
 Through that light of love we are able to extinguish all great evil when are in harmony with nature, like Leeloo does in the film!

 Besson is certainly right that Leeloo's rhetorical question is an important one.
-It seems obvious that in a world without God life is without purpose.
-Coupled with the fact that there appears something within the human nature that gravitates towards evil Leeloo’s has a point.
-And at the same time she points to an anomaly in the human drama.
+It seems obvious that in a world without God, life is without purpose, coupled with the fact that there appears something within the human nature that gravitates towards evil.
+At the same time Leeloo points to an anomaly in the human drama.
 Life appears not to function as we expect it to.
 We desire for life to be unending, but yet we confront mortality at every corner.
 On this point Leeloo rightly recognises the depravity of man and necessity of judgement!

 If Leeloo question is helpful, Korben's response is erroneous.
 To be sure he is correct that human beings are valuable.
 The real question is the basis and nature of that value, and what it consequently means for man's salvation in general.
 Korben says we are valuable because we are capable of loving.
 We have the light of love in us that makes us worthwhile.
 But such a basis for man's uniqueness immediately runs into many problems.